 Framing the issue - How the homosexual movement got into the Massachusetts schools.

-The homosexual movement's lies and deceptions -- claiming "safety" and "suicide prevention".
+How the homosexual movement uses lies and deceptions -- claiming "safety" and "suicide prevention" -- to get into the schools.

 Originally posted Dec.
 1, 1996